 Click OK and Turn on after making changes.

-Windows 8 will make the first backup of your Libraries and Desktop, Contacts and Favorites folders right away.
+Windows 8/8.1 will then make the first backup of your Libraries and Desktop, Contacts and Favorites folders right away.
 If you selected a drive with existing backup, the operation will be skipped, but it will run automatically after about an hour.
 You can now recover your files by clicking Restore personal files on the left.

 To create a manual backup any time later, use the Run now command.